Try a better way to find your next teaching role with Zen Educate.

 The role of a Teaching Assistant requires excellent communication and active listening skills.
 In an interview, you should highlight your experiences that demonstrate these skills.
 Proactive scenario-based interview responses can help you prepare for the interview.

-Top Teaching Assistant Interview Questions and How to Respond
+Common Teaching Assistant Interview Questions and example answers

 1. Can You Tell Us About Yourself?